How to Install Paperless-NGX on a Synology NAS with Docker

 }

 Finally, we need a user account in Paperless.
-To do this, I click on the paperless container in Portainer.
+In Portainer, select the “paperless” container (your Paperless-NGX service).

 Selecting Container